Tours and courses by certified dive masters & tour guides speaking English, Spanish and French.

 Everything You Wanted To Know About Bull Sharks, But Were Too Afraid To Ask

 If you love scuba diving, then bull shark diving in Playa del Carmen should definitely be on your bucket list!
 For this exciting scuba diving experience, you’ll need your Advanced Open water certificate.
 The best time to go is from November to March.
 This is when the bull sharks migrate to give birth.
 You will get experienced instructors as guides who are very strict on safety measures so your only worry is not to run out of memory on your camera when you dive with these powerful creatures.

 Want to know more before you go?
 Look at everything you wanted to know about bull sharks but were too afraid to ask here:

 Bull Shark Data

 Here are some bull shark facts:

-- Bull shark females give birth to live babies, normally about four to ten each mating season.
+Bull shark females give birth normally about four to ten calves each mating season.

-- It takes about ten years for youngsters to reach adulthood.
+It takes about fifteen to twenty years for youngsters to reach adulthood.

-- Female bull sharks tend to have dominance over the males.
+Female bull sharks tend to have dominance over males.